bparanj/crystal/programming/iac/docs/deployer/database-permission.md

 Granting high-level privileges like `CREATEDB` should be done with consideration to your application's security requirements and the principle of least privilege.

 To grant the `deploy` database user the privilege to create databases in PostgreSQL, you can use the `ansible.builtin.postgresql_user` module and set the `db` parameter to specify the database where the privilege should be applied, and use the `priv` parameter to specify the privileges.
-Since the privilege to create databases is typically a server-wide setting rather than a specific database setting, you'll need to adjust your approach to use the `postgresql_privs` module instead, as the `postgresql_user` module does not directly support granting the CREATE DATABASE privilege.
+Since the privilege to create databases is  a server-wide setting rather than a specific database setting, you'll need to adjust your approach to use the `postgresql_privs` module instead, as the `postgresql_user` module does not directly support granting the CREATE DATABASE privilege.

 However, the direct method to grant such privilege is to set the `CREATEDB` option for the user.
 Here is how you can modify your playbook to include this: